Frequently Asked Questions & Member Forms

 How do I know if my CGHC plan is eligible for a Health Savings Account (HSA)?

 All CGHC health plans that are eligible for a health savings account will have “HSA” in the plan name.
-To determine if your plan is HSA eligible, login to the My Health Portal.
+To determine if your plan is HSA eligible, login to the Pay My Premium Portal.
 You can view the full plan name on the Schedule of Benefits (SOB) or Summary of Benefits and Coverage (SBC).

 Insurance